DriveVGGT: Calibration-Constrained Visual Geometry Transformers for Multi-Camera Autonomous Driving: Proposed Approach

 where $Depth_i$ is the prediction of the depth map, $Geo(i)$ is image extrinsics, which contain 6 dimensions to indicate the rotation and translation of the image in 3D world, and $F_{pos}(i),F_{depth}(i)$ are geometry tokens of each image.

-In the case of multi-camera situations, unlike global attention in VGGT, Temporal Video Attention only implements attention for images captured by the same camera.
-For instance, as to M cameras which capture N images simultaneously, the function TVA module is:
+For multi-camera vehicle platform, unlike global attention in VGGT, TVA only conducts attention for images captured by the same camera.
+For instance, for M cameras which capture N images, the function of TVA module is:

-which only aggregate features of each camera, and The outputs of TVA module is:
+which only aggregate features of each camera, and the outputs is seperate:

 where $F^{seq}_{pos}(i,j)$ indicates that the camera pose tokens only represent the sequential pose prediction results, which are aligned with the first image of each camera separately.